roxanneweber/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+Tokens are stored to be used as a credential for accessing pages and information that requires a user to be authenticated before the data or pages can be viewed.

 2. What steps can you take in your web apps to keep your data secure?
+Use private routes to ensure that authentization is required BEFORE a user can access a page

 3. Describe how web servers work.
+Web Servers are simple computer programs that send a web page to a browser when it is requested using the web client (browser, FTP, etc).
+These programs are run on machines that are dubbed a 'server'.
+'Web server' and 'server' are typically the same thing.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create = PUT with a new URI, OR POST to a base URI returning a newly created URI Read = GET Update = PUT with an existing URI Delete = DELETE